verhas/jamal/README.md

  ```

 Scopes are opened by many things, like macro start, including a file.
 You can close a scope
-using the macro `end` that was opened with a mathcing `begin`.
+using the macro `end` that was opened with a matching `begin`.
 You cannot and should not
 close a scope using `end` that was opened by something else.
 For
-example you can not get into the scope of the including class putting a pairless `end` macro
+example, you can not get into the scope of the including class putting a pairless `end` macro
 into an included file.
 This will trigger a processing error.

 ### `define`<a name="define">